DavidWells/markdown-magic/README.md

 ## Other usage examples

-- [Serverless Community Plugin Repo](https://github.com/serverless/community-plugins/blob/master/generate-readme.js) this example takes a `json` file and converts it into a github flavored markdown table
+- [Serverless Plugin Repo](https://github.com/serverless/community-plugins/blob/master/generate-readme.js) this example takes a `json` file and converts it into a github flavored markdown table

 ## Custom Transform Demo